blanaz/scholar_headgear/README.md

 # scholar_headgear
-Protective Headgear: What do people talking about when reviewing products in the context of COVID-19?
+Protective Headgear: What do people talk about when reviewing products in the context of COVID-19?

 ## Purpose and overview